-Rivals Japan & South Korea Face Off At Olympics Amid Chilly Ties
+Rivals Japan And South Korea Face Off At Olympics Amid Chilly Ties

 When it comes to global politics off the rink — most of the spotlight has fallen on North and South Korea.
 But just as the two Koreas have been making nice, South Korea and Japan have gotten chilly.